Arbit Choudhury: Development

 The webcomic and its protagonist were created by Shubham Choudhury and Hemantkumar Jain in 2004, then students at NITIE, Mumbai.
 It was initially created to serve as a mascot to the online contest MastishK' 04, which is part of Prerana, the inter-collegiate youth festival of the institute.
 In the subsequent years, competitions were held among the students of various B-schools, to identify good ideas for the comic strip, in addition to the ideas generated by the creators themselves.
 The concept of a comic strip revolving around the life of a B-school student proved successful at the festival and this led to its transformation into a webcomic.

-The strip is updated once every 15 days.
-Apart from the regular ideas, patrons can also submit ideas for Arbit Choudhury through its website and such contributions are acknowledged as contributors in the strip itself.